sydneywb/cse15l-lab-reports/labReport1.md

 # Lab Report 1:

-All of the following commands were run in the Edstem terminal after the Github repository at [Link](https://github.com/ucsd-cse15l-f23/lecture1.html) was downloaded to the workspace.
+All of the following commands were run in the Edstem terminal after the Github repository at [this link](https://github.com/ucsd-cse15l-f23/lecture1.html) was downloaded to the workspace.
 For all commands, I started with the working directory **/home/lecture1**.

 ## Command 1: `cd`